vivocha/extension-sdk/README.md

 An Extension, and a Channel, developed using the SDK "automagically" exposes a well-defined REST API completely described by the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md).

-When the developed Extension or Channel is deployed and available at a specific URL, the OpenAPI description is always available at `http(s)://<URL>/openapi.json`.
+When the developed Extension or Channel is deployed and available at a specific DEPLOYMENT_URL and PORT, the OpenAPI description is always available at `http(s)://<DEPLOYMENT_URL>:<PORT>/openapi.json`.

 It is important to know that a communication Channel is an Extension subclass, therefore it inherits all its basic functionalities.